dungnguyenn1987/selenium-knowledge/README.md

 </details>
 <details>
   <summary>Wait Strategy</summary>

+  ## Fixed waits
+Adding a `sleep` statement to pause the code execution for a set period of time.
+Because the code can’t know exactly how long it needs to wait, this can fail when it doesn’t sleep long enough.
+Alternately, if the value is set too high and a sleep statement is added in every place it is needed, the duration of the session can become prohibitive.

   ## Implicit waits
 Set as global setting for every element  location call for the entire session with the timeouts capability in the browser options, or with a driver method